Admitted Students FAQ

 The MDes plays to many of Berkeley’s strengths.
 Engineering at Berkeley is very well recognized.
 We are strong in physical design and prototyping.
 Rather than sticky notes capturing ideas, engineering and design at Berkeley is more hand-on.
 Physical prototyping and technical skills are very valuable.
 Students in MDes will not end up an expert in any one program, but will have a breadth of skills to apply to your practice moving forward.

-What is faculty excited for with the start of the MDes journey?
+What is faculty excited for with the incoming cohort?

-The cohort and the group of people we have put together is dynamite and I expect it will be like a chemical reaction.
+The two student cohorts and the group of people we have put together is dynamite and we expect it will be like a chemical reaction.
 It is going to be so exciting!
-Working at Berkeley, I feel very lucky and grateful to have such amazing colleagues.
-I greatly appreciate the mix of backgrounds.
-Likewise, with the students, it will be exciting to see what happens when you get together.
-One of your first assignments will be to define what design means for UC Berkeley.
-It will be inspiring to have the cohort working within a studio culture thinking about design and technology and how it blends with culture at Berkeley.
-I am excited to see where it leads.
+Working at Berkeley, we feel very lucky and grateful to have such amazing colleagues.
+We greatly appreciate the mix of backgrounds.
+Likewise, with the students, it is exciting to see what happens when you get together.
+One of your first assignments is to define what design means for UC Berkeley.
+It is inspiring to have the cohorts working together thinking about design and technology and how it blends with culture at Berkeley.
+We are excited to see where it leads for our first two cohorts.

 Housing in Berkeley